robert-cameron/jenga_bot/README.md

 ### `object_detect`

 The object_detect node uses computer vision to determine the location of the tower.
 It also determines which blocks are in the tower.
+See [computer vision](#32-technical-components-computer-vision) for more details.

 ### `manipulation`